maptv/decalendar/observable/dash.md

 Such seasonal variation is minimal near the Equator.
-At the center of any time zone (where the deciturn longitude is an integer) on the Equator (where the deciturn latitude is 2.5), both the time and the solar azimuth will always be about .25 turns at sunrise and about .75 turns at sunset!
+At the center of any time zone (where the deciturn longitude is an integer) on the Equator (where the latitude is 0), both the time and the solar azimuth will always be about .25 turns at sunrise and about .75 turns at sunset!